nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Finds Clients in FitBook whose details contain any of the given keywords.
+Finds clients in FitBook whose details contain any of the given keywords.

 " %}